 Mary was crying because she thought the body of the Master had been stolen.
 She did not know the Lord had risen, the victory won, and that this would soon become a glorious event.

-Many think that her grief was so great that she apparently took no note of the angels, and after answering their question, turned away from them.
+It's possible her grief was so great that she didn't notice they were angels, and after answering their question, turned away.

 Jesus Talks to Mary